 You have symptoms of a urinary tract infection, such as pain or burning when you urinate.

 allergic to the iodine dye used in the contrast

 material or any other substance that contains iodine.
 Also tell your doctor if

-asthma, are allergic to any medicines, or have ever
+you are allergic to any medicines or have ever

 had a serious allergic reaction (anaphylaxis),